Muhammad-Hamza-Jadoon/Project-VerseAI/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-With Poetic, you can embark on a creative journey of generating unique poems that capture the essence of different themes and styles.
+With Verse-AI, you can embark on a creative journey of generating unique poems that capture the essence of different themes and styles.
 Let your imagination flow and dive into the world of AI-assisted poetry creation!

 Happy poem generation! 📝✨